 “Well trained staff and support staff who are always willing to go the extra mile,” staff of the school.

-A start to school with Foundation
+A start to school

-at the heart of the Learning Journey
+of the Learning Journey

 Our school’s Foundation Stage caters for children from 3 – 5 years old.
 Children start our Foundation Stage in the term after their 3rd birthday.
 We offer morning sessions, afternoon sessions, and 30hrs provision.